NateWr/cyf-html-css-draft/lesson1-mentor-guide.md

 - `.site-footer` -> `<footer>`

 **Who benefits when we write "semantic" HTML?**

 Search engines, anyone with a visual impairment who uses a screen reader.
 Reinforce the distinction between data and display.
-Data should be accessible regardless of display.
+Data should be meaningful regardless of display.

 ## CSS Selectors

 Students may need more or less review depending on how much they remember from their application process.
-If students are struggling with the basics, have them go through this [CSS Introduction course](https://www.codecademy.com/courses/web-beginner-en-TlhFi/resume?curriculum_id=50579fb998b470000202dc8b), with mentors guiding them through.
+If students are struggling with the basics, have them go through this [CSS Introduction course](https://www.codecademy.com/courses/web-beginner-en-TlhFi/resume?curriculum_id=50579fb998b470000202dc8b), starting with the CSS Syntax lesson.
+Mentors should help guide them through and identify where they're struggling.

 Students should set the button background color using the `.btn-primary` selector, and adjust the white button using the `.btn-secondary` selector.
 If they use the `.btn` selector, they'll effect both buttons.
-Use that as a lesson in how Object-Oriented CSS works and how to choose the right selector.
+When they do that, use it as a lesson in how Object-Oriented CSS works and how to choose the right selector.

 ## CSS Inheritance